 Canadian Mystery Tour: Tourism Time

-The book I've just finished writing has a tourism angle built in to the plot, so books that also featured tourists and vacation hot-spots have attracted my attention these past few months.
-Here are three Canadian-set mysteries that fit the bill completely, but in very different ways.
+The book I've just finished writing has a tourism angle built into the plot, so mystery novels featuring tourists and vacation hot spots have attracted my attention these past few months.
+Here are three Canadian-set mysteries, each showcasing a different province as a destination.
+Each offers a different type of escape, whether you're in the mood to laugh, explore, or keep one eye on the shadows.

 Featured Read